Hart102/Basic-blog-server/README.md

 # Dribble stories blog server
-Built with node.js, Mysql and appwrite
+Built with node.js, Mysql, appwrite

 ## Tool needed to run this programm
-node
+node,
-xampp
+xampp,
-code
+code,
-editor
+editor,
 appwrite account

 ## How to run this programm